fxlrnrpt/pydra/README.md

 ```

 **Arguments:**

+- `config_cls`: Optional default config class.
+If provided, it must be a subclass of the function's first parameter type annotation.
+This is useful when you want to set a default config variant without requiring CLI arguments.

+  **Important**: Discovery (variants, groups, CLI fields) is ALWAYS based on the type annotation, NOT on `config_cls`.
+The `config_cls` parameter only sets which config to instantiate by default when no `--config` flag is provided.

+  **Selection priority**: CLI `--config` flag > `config_cls` parameter > type annotation

 - `config_dirs`: Directory or list of directories containing config files.
 If `None`, searches for:
   1. `.pydraconfrc` (JSON) in current/parent directories